twotwentyseven/handbook/where-we-work.md

 While, working from home can be great for some people, it can be challenging for others so be aware that work from home is at the discretion of your team lead and company – don't expect it but instead, request it.

+On that note, if you're working from home, you need to have space to do it and an excellent internet connection.
+If you don't have either, be prepared to come into the office.

 How you're working from home and performance is something we will discuss with each person on the team regularly.

-Any new team members who are within their first six months are expected to come into the office four days a week.
+Any new team members who are within their first six months are expected to come into the office three days a week (this may change depending on our lunar habitation plan but will be communicated in advance).
 We learn best from each other in person and integrating with the team to build relationships is a fundamental aspect of how we work so this extra time will help with both.

 The pandemic has encouraged us and many other companies to reconsider where working can be best done but it's fair to say that quite a bit is an experiment right now and that our working arrangement may change as we evaluate its effectiveness and suitability for our team.